Top Chef Season 16 Winner Chef Kelsey Barnard Clark ’11

 Making a Career

 Chef Clark attended Auburn University to study hotel and restaurant management.
 But, after two years she made a change.
 “I always knew I wanted to go to culinary school and The Culinary Institute of America solidified my dream of making a career in the food world,” says Chef Clark.
+“That school changed the course of my entire life.”
 Her internship was under Chef Gavin Kaysen at Café Boulud.
-He offered Chef Clark a job after graduation but she declined, wanting instead to focus on pastry at John Fraser’s Dovetail in New York City.
+He offered Chef Clark a job after graduation but she declined, wanting instead to focus on pastry at Jon Fraser’s Dovetail in New York City.
 It was there she met fellow Top Chef cheftestant Sara Bradley.

 Owning Her Own Business

 At the age of 23, Chef Clark moved back to Dothan and opened Kelsey Barnard Catering on Westgate Parkway.
 “My mentor Larry Williams had died leaving a void in the area for a fine dining caterer,” she says.
 Business was so good that Chef Clark soon opened KBC Butcher Block, which features a market selling jams, jellies, and pickles.
 Her second location, KBC, consist of an eatery, catering service, and bakery.
 All the food prepared by Chef Clark is fresh and house made.
 “We don’t do fussy—just good, wholesome food with a unique focus on presentation.
 We respect the beauty of whole, clean food,” Chef Clark says.

 Top Chef came calling in 2017.
 “I made it to the final rounds of the tryouts, but found out I was pregnant and couldn’t do it,” she says.
 Chef Clark was invited back for season 16.
 “The only game plan I had going into Top Chef was to cook my food and be myself,” Chef Clark says.
 “If I win, I was going to win with what I do.
 I wasn’t going to try and be some frou-frou person that I’m not.
 I was just going to do what I do.”